mitre-attack/joystick/README.md

+> :warning: **This repository is no longer actively maintained.
+Please visit us at https://attackevals.mitre-engenuity.org/**

 # JOYSTICK
 The ATT&CK Evaluations results data contains a wealth of information to allow readers to better understand how capabilities work.
 At the same time, we recognize that getting a quick, high level understanding of a tool’s performance is difficult.
 To address this, we developed and released Joystick, an ATT&CK Evaluations data analysis tool.​